 Away A Wee Walk works alongside the National Trust to offer visitors to the North Coast a truly breath-taking experience.
 The cliff top path is simply spectacular and the 944,000 annual visitors to the site can now experience even more of this amazing coast.

 The Clifftop Experience walk departs daily from the Giant’s Causeway Visitor Centre at 10.30am for the Rambler bus to Dunseverick Castle.
 The walk returns along the cliff tops to the Giant's Causeway and is expected to take around 31/2 hours to complete.
 Maximum group size is 18.
 Children must be age 12 years plus.

 Sturdy walking shoes are essential and a waterproof coat is advisable.
 A good level of health and fitness is required to complete this hike.
 Walkers are also advised to carry some water and sunblock.

-Pre-booking is essential on: www.giantscausewaytickets.com
+Pre-booking is essential at www.giantscausewaytickets.com/buy-tickets

 You are advised to book by 4pm the day before you intend to do the walk.

 Cost: £30 per person; includes entry to the full Visitor Experience at the Giant’s Causeway, Rambler bus service and shuttle bus.